Verkade base: Synthesis and reactions

 The principal reaction of the Verkade base is protonation.
-The proton is attacked by the Verkade base at phosphorus, which induces the formation of a transannular P-N bond.
+The proton is attacked by the Verkade base at the phosphorus atom within, which induces the formation of a transannular P-N bond.
 The product exemplifies the structure of an atrane.

-The conjugate acid [HP(MeNCH2CH2)3N]+ has a pKa of 32.9 in acetonitrile.
+The conjugate acid [HP(MeNCH2CH2)3N]+ of the base has a pKa of 32.9 in acetonitrile.
 For comparison, the conjugate acid of triethylamine has a pKa near 17 in acetonitrile.
 Owing to its ability to deprotonate weak carbon acids, the Verkade base catalyzes a variety of condensation reactions.

 Related compounds

 Phosphazenes are phosphorus(V) derivatives with the formula RN=P(NR2)3.